Header Image 1

 Welcome to the website of King's Leadership Academy Liverpool.

 It is a great privilege to serve as the school’s chair of governors.
-Our local academy council is committed to being actively involved in the life of the school so that we can best serve our staff, pupils, parents, and the local community.
-We are determined that every student receives a high-quality education which will in turn lead to future academic success.
-Our school's specialism of ‘character and leadership’ will help our students develop the attributes they need for their future while emphasising the importance of being caring and compassionate towards others.
+Our local academy council is committed to being actively involved in the life of the school so that we can help provide a safe environment and the best possible learning experience for our pupils and staff.
+We want to make sure the interests of parents and the local community are factored into the way the school operates.
+We are determined that every student receives access to high-quality education. which will provide the best platform for their future success.
+Our school's specialisms, ‘character and leadership’ help our students develop the attributes they need for their future, while emphasising the importance of being caring and compassionate towards others.

-To ensure that the school’s vision is realised and that our students’ best interests are factored into every decision we make, the local academy council will support the Trust by acting as a “critical friend,” holding the school to account for the quality of its educational provision and student outcomes.
-We will also help to define the strategic direction of the school to ensure that resources are optimised and that all students are fulfilling their potential.
+To ensure that the school’s vision is realised and that the students’ best interests are at the heart of every decision we make, the local academy council will act as a “critical friend”, holding the school to account for the quality of educational provision and student outcomes.
+We will also help to define the strategic direction of the school to ensure that resources are optimised and that students are fulfilling their potential.

-King's Liverpool faces a wide variety of exciting challenges and I have no doubt that the combined experience, skills and knowledge of our local academy council, leadership team and staff will ensure that we offer the very best to all members of our school community.
+King's Liverpool faces a wide variety of exciting challenges and I have no doubt that the combined experience, skills and knowledge of our local academy council, the school leadership team and its staff, will ensure that the school offers the very best to all members of our school community.

 Governor Biographies